 - Shine a light on the subject.
 It’s a great idea to install little nightlights around your cat’s boxes.
 They can’t see in complete darkness, and even just a little light will make them feel more secure about using the litterbox when it’s dark!
 I use inexpensive plug-in nightlights that automatically come on when the light level is low.

-Thanks for sticking with me – I hope I’ve given you some new things to try with your kitty’s litterboxes if you feel there is room for improvement.
+Thanks for sticking with me – I hope I’ve given you some new things to try with your kitty’s litterbox setup if you feel there is room for improvement.
+If you would like a downloadable handout that includes these tips, click here to get your paws on my Litterbox Setup Guide.
 Additionally, if you have done something else that I didn’t cover that works for your cat, please do share!
 I want to learn all about your secret litterbox powers…and so does everyone else who has ever had to clean up after a cat has missed the mark!
-Leave your tips in a comment below!